avolkov/2017-11-14-3d-printing/main_script.rst

 Threaded rods are just not precise for this application, and center of the rod moves as the rod turns, and while it's possible to get away with this using M5 (and as I read M6 rod), the bigger sizes of rods only will make this problem more pronounced.

 Somewhat more expensive but much better solution is to use lead screws, that have 4 thres instead of one -- that ensures that as screw turns the center of the rod remains in the same place.

+I bought a set but the current problem I'm having that the copper nuts rods came with don't quite align with the design, so I'm printing the nuts from PETG, but before that I'm attempting to fix my printer.

 Timing Pulleys